bitsgalore/bitsgalore.github.io/_posts/2022-03-30-generating-lossy-access-jp2s-from-lossless-preservation-masters.md

 ## Revision history

-- 5 July 2022 -  re-ran performance test with added `-threads` option for OpenJPEG, as suggested by Aaron Boxer in the comments
+- 5 July 2022 -  re-ran performance test with added `-threads` option for OpenJPEG, as suggested by Aaron Boxer in the comments.

 ## Further resources